An ESD diode is a protection diode used as a countermeasure for static electricity discharge in ICs and USB lines.

-Figure 1 shows ESD protection using ESD diodes.
 The ESD diode absorbs the short-duration voltage pulses during the ESD strike.
 It breaks down and forms a low impedance between the interface and the IC.
 The high peak currents from the ESD strike flow to the ground through the ESD diode and limit the ESD strike voltages from damaging the IC or USB.
-The ESD diode is connected in reverse biased condition, and is operated at the region before the breakdown region, as marked in Figure 2.
+The ESD diode is connected in reverse biased condition, and is operated at the region before the breakdown region.

 We can compare ESD diodes and Zener diodes.
 In one way, ESD diodes are one kind of Zener diode, as they operate at the reverse biased condition.
 The ESD diode suppresses abnormal voltages and protects the downstream components in the circuit from abnormal voltages and surges, whereas the Zener diode maintains a constant voltage across components in a circuit.